VarshaShetty28/Python_allBasics/Full_python_basics/IMP-notes/loops.md

 ### **7. Looping Through a List with `enumerate()`**

-The `enumerate()` function allows you to loop over a sequence and get both the index and the value of each item.
+The `enumerate()` function allows you to loop over a sequence and get both the index and the value of each item. basically enumerator means which will provide the each character and its index in string and items if it list and so on

 #### **Example**: Displaying the index and value of each city
 ```python